roitraining/ux-designers-training/operations-for-designers/labs/01-deploy-vm-with-agents.md

 - How to view logs and metrics

 <!-- ------------------------ -->
-## Create a VM
+## Creating a VM
 Duration: 3

 1. Choose a Google Cloud Project to work in.
-This should be a trial account you created specifically for this course. **Warning:** Using your actual Google account will run you into a number of security related issues.
+This should be a trial account you created specifically for this course.

+**Warning:** Using your actual Google account will run you into a number of security related issues.

 2. In the Google Cloud Console window, use the **Navigation menu** (![Navigation menu](https://storage.googleapis.com/cloud-training/images/menu.png "Navigation menu")) to navigate to **Compute Engine**.